-I had a red velvet craze a few months ago when they got uber trendy (everywhere).
-I used to read blogs and gawk at pictures of red vevet cupcakes trying to imagine what these insanely red colored cakes would taste like.
+I had a red velvet craze a few months ago when they got trendy (everywhere).
+I used to read blogs and look at pictures of red velvet cupcakes trying to imagine what these insanely red-colored cakes would taste like.
 I decided to bake a batch for my friend’s birthday because I was falling in love with a cake that I’ve never tasted before!

 My frosting recipe is not very thick because I don’t like overly sweet icing, but you can always add more sugar if you prefer a stiffer consistency.
 The frosting can be either piped or smeared on the cupcakes with a spatula.

 *You can substitute buttermilk by placing 1 Tablespoon of white vinegar or lemon juice in a 1 cup measuring cup.
 Then add enough milk to bring the liquid up to one cup.
 Wait for 5 minutes before using it.